sandialabs/faodel/INSTALL.md

   Given that Atomics are not currently used in FAODEL's current libs, it may not be essential for these tests to work in order to use FAODEL.

-FAODEL provides the faodel_info tool as a sanity check for your build.
+FAODEL provides the faodel tool as a sanity check for your build.
 This tools prints out build information and performs basic checks to determine if the libraries will work.
 You should run this test on your platform's login node, as well as a compute node (some platforms have different hardware).

-     build/tools/faodel-info/faodel_info
+     build/tools/faodel-cli/faodel build-info
      salloc -N 1
-     srun build/tools/faodel-info/faodel_info
+     srun build/tools/faodel-cli/faodel build-info
      exit